The Randian Argument Revisited

 Nozick and the Randian Argument have no real impact on the issue.
 Rand maintained that man’s life was a metaphysical foundation to everything that flows from him; a person seeks to realize his self and is therefore inviolable.
 My criticism of Rand is not against this idea.
 What’s to disagree?
 Nozick argues against her on a technicality.

-It’s her constant shrill tone of voice that’s objectionable.
+It’s her constant tone of voice that’s objectionable.
 She took an intrinsic skeptical position to religious absolutism.
 She was generally inside the existentialist's camp but embarked on a path to Objectivism, itself a form of religious absolutism.
 Meanwhile she was crippled with self-indulgent subjectivity.
+Most importantly, her defense of Aristotle and capitalism were badly framed and eventual failures.
+Sometimes she sounded like a Platonist when she should have defended Democritus and libertarianism.

 Capitalism, especially the American version, isn’t compatible with human rights in any broad sense.
 American society committed genocide against its first people.
 Capitalistic exploitation was a part of that.
 America has overthrown many democratically elected governments and behaved imperialistically, often motivated by their capitalists.
 They have exported terrorism in places like El Salvador, East Timor and so forth.
 They are today a real threat to liberty around the world, especially if they became a fascist regime in the future, a real possibility if they become insolvent.

-This is not to put down anarchy in favor of government.
+This is not to put down anarchy in favor of government but if Hobbes is right, then no reasonable person can argue for anarchy.
 The trouble is that there are bad people out there who will use force for personal power.
 Is the argument about the state protecting the individual superior to the anarchists’ contention about personal liberty being diminished in any state no matter how democratic and “free”?
 Democratically minded people band together to stop the autocrats, religionists, robber barons and the Tony Sopranos of the world, etc. Do the bad people then move directly or indirectly into government for personal power?
 The probable answer to this is yes.
 We should try harder to separate the economy from the government before we give up on the idea.
 Human rights have been enhanced by the market democracies and I see no reason to challenge this except in this manner: that anarchy must be a democratic and human rights event from the bottom up, vis-à-vis a free-market libertarian ethic.
 That said, if we filled a protected territory with no one but rational anarchists, could we prevent a dissident violent individual and his followers from a Hitler-like coup d'état?
 I don’t have the answer to this, but Fascism is a case worth noting, especially the liberal versions of it.
 My own sense is that life without the state would be marvelous if it wasn’t horrendous.
 Given the violent history of humankind I’m suspicious of taking the plunge.